 SIF provides a tool for analyzing how efficiently recent immunization budgets have been executed.
 In 2013, the EPI team analyzed its 2011-12 budgets using the SIF Budget Flow Analysis tool.

 Ministerial and parliamentary officials participated in a sub-regional peer review workshop in December 2014 and received recommendations on their resource tracking approach from peers.
 In February 2016, the EPI Manager began engaging departmental health directors in resource tracking activities.

 Title I, Article 34 of the 1992 Constitution states: “The State is the guarantor of public health.
 Every citizen has the right to a standard of living adequate for the health and well-being of himself and his family, including food, clothing, housing, medical care and necessary social services.
 The right to create private social and health institutions is guaranteed.
 Social and health institutions are subject to approval by the State and governed by law.”

-- August 2015: Program Director and Senior Program Officer meet with the National Assembly Health Committee
+- August 2015: Sabin Executive Vice President, SIF Program Director and Sabin Senior Program Officer attend briefing of the National Assembly Health Committee

 - June 2015: National Assembly Health Committee Chairman joins DRC Advocacy Coalition mission to Katanga province

 - November 2012: Congolese counterparts join DRC, Malgache, Cameroonian, Malian, and Senegalese delegates in legislative peer review workshop